ezair/Terminal/README.md

 Inside of the base directory there is a file called run.py

 Essentially, this file removes current version of the build/ dir (if it exists) and the calls make, makes sure that it properly works.
-Assuming that the make command does work, the script then executes the main program `build/vssh-a`.
+Assuming that the make command does work, the script then executes the main program `build/vssh-b`.

 To run the run.py script, simply run the following command:

 `./run.py`

-## Directly Calling The vssh-a program
+## Directly Calling The vssh-b program

 The other way to run the program is to call the following command:

-`make;./build/vssh-a`
+`make;./build/vssh-b`

 This will build and run the program.